google.com, pub-5059501654592326, DIRECT, f08c47fec0942fa0 google.com, pub-5059501654592326, DIRECT, f08c47fec0942fa0

 • First, choose the paper you want to use as a layer.

-• If you choose double sided paper, make sure the side you want to show on your project is facing you.
+• If you choose double sided paper (Designer Series Paper or DSP for short), make sure the side you want to show on your project is facing you.

 • Now grip the edge of one side of the paper, and carefully tear the edge toward you.
 This way you will have an exposed white (or coloured if using Co'ordinations or most Stampin' Up!
 Basic White cardstock as it is coloured all the way through) edge as the middle layer of the paper is left exposed